Chapter 1 (House of Cards)

-"Chapter 1" (sometimes "Episode 101") is the pilot episode of the American political thriller drama television series House of Cards and is the first episode of the first season.
+"Chapter 1" is the pilot episode and the first episode of the first season of the American political thriller drama television series House of Cards.
 It premiered on February 1, 2013, when it was released along with the rest of the first season on the American streaming service Netflix.
 This episode became the first streaming television webisode to earn Primetime Emmy Awards and nominations.
 "Chapter 1" was written by series developer Beau Willimon and directed by executive producer David Fincher.
-The episode also earned 3 other Emmy nominations as well as WGA: Episodic Drama and DGA – Drama Series nominations.
+The episode also earned 3 other Emmy nominations as well as Writers Guild of America Award for Television: Episodic Drama and Directors Guild of America Award for Outstanding Directing – Drama Series nominations.

 Frank Underwood (Kevin Spacey) is an ambitious Democratic congressman and the House Majority Whip.
 Underwood helped ensure the election of President Garrett Walker (Michel Gill), who promised to appoint Underwood as Secretary of State.
 However, before Walker is sworn in, Chief of Staff Linda Vasquez (Sakina Jaffrey) announces that the president will not honor the agreement and will instead nominate Senator Michael Kern.
 Furious at Walker's betrayal, Underwood and his wife Claire (Robin Wright), an environmental activist, make a pact to destroy Kern.
 When Zoe Barnes (Kate Mara) makes her resources available, she becomes one of their pawns.

 The episode was well received by most television critics.
 They praised the production values of the series as well as the performances of the lead actors.